Volunteer Name: Pamela E.

 Volunteered at: Guardia

-The Coordinator and Staff in country were very nice and helpful throughout my trip.
+The Coordinator and Staff in the country were very nice and helpful throughout my trip.
 They were always available to answer any questions.
 They also gave recommendations on activities and trips.

 2- What was the most surprising thing you experienced?